mitevpi/urban-insights-backend/README.md

 The Python backend houses the business logic for modle parsing, analysis, and geometry operations which are fed back into the frontend for realtime visualization with AR/VR.

+## Developing and Deploying

+### Develop

+To develop the application locally, type `flask run` into the root directory of this repository.
+You can test methods locally with Postman using this configuration.

+### Auto-Deploy to Heroku

+Deployments happen automatically from the `deploy` branch of this repository.
+Once the `deploy` branch sees comitted changes, Heroku will rebuild the deployment at [this link](https://urban-insights-api.herokuapp.com).
+Once you're ready to deploy the changes from your local branch, just make a merge request into `deploy` and the build will happen automatically.

 ## Endpoints

 **GET /cutObj**